crossplane/crossplane/docs/workload/aws/demo.md

 1. On the Inbound Rules tab, choose Edit.
     - For Type, choose `MYSQL/Aurora`
     - For Port Range, type `3306`
-    - For Source, choose `Anywere` from drop down or type: `0.0.0.0/0`
+    - For Source, choose `Anywhere` from drop down or type: `0.0.0.0/0`
 1. Choose Add another rule if you need to add more IP addresses or different port ranges.
-1. Replace RDS_SECURITY_GROUP in cluster/examples/workloads/wordpress-aws/provider.yaml with the security group we just created.
+1. Replace `RDS_SECURITY_GROUP` in cluster/examples/workloads/wordpress-aws/provider.yaml with the security group we just created.

 ## Deploy Wordpress Resources